MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/index.md

 **AdminThenQuery** is indicated in one of two ways:

-1. By using a pipe (`|`) character, which then has the query treat the results of the control command as if it were any other data-producing query operator.
+1. By using a pipe (`|`) character, the query therefore treats the results of the control command as if it were any other data-producing query operator.
-2. By using a semicolon (`;`) character, which then introduces the results of the control command into a special symbol called `$command_results` that one may then use in the query any number of times.
+2. By using a semicolon (`;`) character, which then introduces the results of the control command into a special symbol called `$command_results`, that one may then use in the query any number of times.

 For example: